robert/robert.github.com/_posts/2019-01-05-third-party-dream-cookies.md

 "I can't take this any more Malcolm.
 What's happening to me?
 How does everyone know who I am?"

 Malcolm Malcolmsberry has started wearing contact lenses.
 He gnaws on the end of his pen.
 "It's impossible to say for sure without scanning the insides of the tracking companies.
 It could be [cookie syncing][cookie-syncing].
 Perhaps an [identity graph][identity-graph].
-Or maybe [browser fingerprinting][we-see-you], your IP address, or just spooky chance."
+Or maybe [browser fingerprinting][we-see-you]; your IP address; or just spooky chance."

 [cookie-syncing]: /2017/11/21/cookie-syncing-how-online-trackers-talk-about-you-behind-your-back
 [identity-graph]: /2017/11/24/identity-graphs-how-online-trackers-follow-you-across-devices